wp-plugins/wp-oauth/readme.txt

 2. Setup your desired authentication providers' API key/secret in the WordPress backend under Settings > WP-OAuth.
 3. Enable the included login buttons, or add login buttons anywhere to your site/theme with the included shortcodes.

-= Shortcode Tips =
+= Shortcode - [wpoa_login_form] =

 You may add a login form to any Post or Page using the [wpoa_login_form] shortcode.
-Choose from 4 different layouts: links-row, links-column, buttons-row, buttons-column.
 For example:

-    [wpoa_login_form layout="buttons-column"]
+    [wpoa_login_form layout="buttons-column" align="left"]

+Possible shortcode attributes:

+* layout - determines whether to display the login buttons as links or buttons, stacked vertically or lined up horizontally.
+  * Possible values: links-row, links-column, buttons-row, buttons-column
+* align - sets the horizontal alignment of the custom form elements.
+  * Possible values: left, middle, right
+* show_login - determines when the login buttons will be shown.
+  * Possible values: never, conditional, always
+* show_logout - determines when the logout button will be shown.
+  * Possible values: never, conditional, always
+* logged_out_title - sets the text to display above the custom login form when the user is logged out.
+  * Possible values: any text
+* logged_in_title - sets the text to display above the custom login form when the user is logged in.
+  * Possible values: any text
+* logging_in_title - sets the text to display above the custom login form when the user is logging ing.
+  * Possible values: any text
+* logging_out_title - sets the text to display above the custom login form when the user is logging out.
+  * Possible values: any text
+* style - sets the custom css style to apply to the custom login form.
+  * Possible values: any text
+* class - sets the custom css class to apply to the custom login form.
+  * Possible values: any text

 == Frequently Asked Questions ==